tushar2704/About_me/README.md

-- 👋 Hi, I’m @Tushar AGGARWAL
+- 👋 Hi, I’m @Tushar AGGARWAL, checkout https://grow-ai.in/
 - 👀 I’m interested in solving business problems with data and learning languages
 - 🌱 I’m currently learning Int.
 MSC International Business Management in France
 - 💞️ I’m looking to collaborate on Internation project to solve business problems through data
-- 📫 How to reach me linkedin.com/in/tusharaggarwalinseec or @tushar.inseec@gmail.com
+- 📫 How to reach me https://grow-ai.in/, linkedin.com/in/tusharaggarwalinseec or @tushar.inseec@gmail.com

 <!---
 tushar2704/tushar2704 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.